phaidra/phaidra/README.md

 purposes and runs on every commit to this repo, as a semi-manual verification if any cpanm-modules break the api-build.

+# System requirements

+We recommend using a dedicated machine for a Phaidra instance.
+To get started you will need a webserver (current testing takes place with nginx) and a recent Docker installed.

 # TODOs

 -   When logged in, F5 from